Milan (2004 film): Production

 Shootings for the film were primarily done in Milan and other Italian cities, such as Venice, where there are sizable Filipino communities.
 Malou Santos of Star Cinema was behind the idea of making Milan the primary setting of the film because the base of ABS-CBN's The Filipino Channel in Europe is in the city.
-Director Olivia Lamasan requested the film studio that the budget for the film should not be lower than ₱30 million so that her film's quality would not be compromised, if not Lamasan expressed that she can't do the film.
-Star Cinema headed to the request.
+Director Olivia Lamasan requested that the film studio ensure that the budget for the film would not be lower than ₱30 million so that her film's quality would not be compromised.
+Lamasan expressed that she could not make the film before Star Cinema responded to the request.
 Lamasan described her film as a "labor of love" and said that in her stay in Italy for a month, the whole production team including the actors and actresses had to do other tasks such as in preparing the props when not in scene.

 Release

 The film premiered on February 11, 2004 (two weeks before the premiere of the primetime fantaserye Marina).
 In April 2004, the film was released in VHS, VCD, and DVD.
 The VCD and DVD versions include bonus features and scenes from the film.

-In 2015, ABS-CBN Film Restoration Project restored the film and released a digitally remastered version of the film in iTunes.
+In 2015, ABS-CBN Film Restoration Project restored the film and released a digitally remastered version of the film on iTunes.